-Carol enjoyed all the western events but stock horse (working cow horse) was her passion.
-By her midteens she was competing and doing more than her share of winning in California Reined Cow Horse (now NRCHA) classes.
-She attended California Polytechnic State University to study animal science and ag business.
-Halfway through, she began to ride and compete on cutting horses, where she competed in open classes.
+Carol enjoys all the western events, but working cow horse is her passion.
+By her mid-teens she was competing and doing more than her share of winning in the California Reined Cow Horse (now NRCHA) classes.
+She attended California Polytechnic State University to study animal science and agriculture business.

 Early adulthood found Carol devoted to competition in the California Reined Cow Horse Association (CRCHA), which evolved into today’s National Reined Cow Horse Association.
 The CRCHA’s leading female exhibitor through the early 1960s, Carol was the third woman to win the Cow Palace Stock Horse Championship Stakes.
 She also placed in the CRCHA Stock Horse Top Ten from 1960 through 1965, and was the 1965 Grand National Cow Palace Open Stock, Heavyweight Stock and Ladies Open Stock Horse Champion.
 From the late 1950s through 1965, Carol won numerous year-end awards in the youth, ladies and open divisions of the CRCHA.

 Carol set another precedent by becoming the first woman to win the National Cutting Horse Association’s Non Pro World Championship in 1967.
 She went on to claim that title three more times, won the NCHA Non-Pro Finals twice and placed in the NCHA Open Top Ten in 1969.